Sport & Exercise Nutrition BSc (Hons)

 Assessment and feedback

-A wide variety of assessments are used to enable all types of learners to excel and to prepare you for your future career.
-We therefore utilise individual and group presentations, laboratory reports, portfolios, case studies, essays and practical tests.
+A wide range of coursework assessments is used on the Sport and Exercise Nutrition course to enable all learners to excel and to prepare you for your future career.
+Assessments include individual and group presentations, laboratory reports, portfolios, case studies, essays, practical tests, and exams, designed to evaluate both subject-specific knowledge and key transferable skills essential for employability.

-In your final year, you will complete a research dissertation focused on a research topic that you will discuss with one of the teaching team.
-Though guided by your tutor and normally related to your other areas of study, you will have a significant degree of independence in choosing the topic for your dissertation.
-In some cases, these dissertations have been presented at scientific conferences and recognised internationally as important pieces of research in the field.
+In the final year of the Sport and Exercise Nutrition degree, you will complete a research dissertation on a topic of your choice in consultation with a member of the teaching team.
+While guided by your tutor and aligned with your areas of study, you have significant independence in selecting your topic.
+Many dissertations have been presented at scientific conferences and recognised internationally as important contributions to the field.

 Year One